 Kristin Stubbins was appointed Director in May 2022.
-She was a partner at PricewaterhouseCoopers.
+She was a Partner at PricewaterhouseCoopers and is CEO and Founder of Ironbark Associates trading as KSIB.

-Jackie Curtis - Executive Director
+Jackie Curtis AM - Executive Director

 Jackie Curtis was appointed in October 2022.
 She is the Executive Director of Mindgardens Neuroscience Network Limited.